 On average, people are working at ever larger organizations for shorter periods of time.
-Not surprisingly, and despite billions in spending, employee (+ student) engagement levels haven't budged.
-Compini provides a means for radically candid dialogue among members of an organization in a way that surveys and unmoderated forums can't.
-The result is a more engaged and responsive culture where the best new ideas can (and do) come from any internal source.
+Despite billions in spending, employee (and student) engagement levels haven't budged.
+Compini provides a means for radically candid dialogue and evaluation in a way that surveys and public forums can't.
+The result is a more engaged and responsive culture where the best new ideas can (and do) come from anyone within your organization.

-After signing up for an account, you can post new topics, comment on existing ones, and vote on what is important and/or helpful in moving conversations forward.
-Over time, topics with the most upvotes (vs. the loudest single voices) percolate to the top of the list, getting noticed by management and co-workers alike as the most important to address.
+After signing up for an account, any verified member of your organization can post new topics, comment on existing ones, and vote on which are most important and/or helpful in moving things forward.
+Over time, items with the most upvotes (vs. the loudest single voices) percolate to the top, getting noticed by management and co-workers alike as most important to address.

 Surveys provide a useful snapshot of employee sentiment at any given time.
 However, they have some major inherent drawbacks, including:

-In addition to its discussion and reporting tools, Compini offers a polling system that allows for rolling feedback based on both general and customer-created prompts.
+In addition to its discussion and reporting tools, Compini also offers a polling system that allows for ongoing feedback to customized prompts.

-Paradoxically, open and transparent dialogue is often easier when people have the option of keeping their identity undisclosed.
-This also allows readers of topics and comments to remove any possible bias between message and messenger.
-While many employees choose to use their real name as their username, this is never required.
+Paradoxically, open and transparent communication is often more effective when people can keep their identity undisclosed (as seen here), allowing readers to remove any possible bias between message and messenger.
+While many Compini users choose to use their real name as their username, this is not required.

-Compini provides all users with a means to downvote and report abuse, and managers with administrator rights can immediately and permanently ban anyone who doesn't follow the (very simple) rules.
-Interestingly, however, as Compini forums can only be viewed by others within one's own organization, people rarely want to create a toxic environment for themselves and it really hasn't come up.
-Through it's "props" tool, Compini also allows employees to recognize each other for positive, often unsung contributions that go above and beyond.
+Compini provides all users with a means to downvote unhelpful comments and report any abuse.
+Managers with moderator rights can also immediately and permanently ban anyone who doesn't follow the (very simple) rules.
+As Compini forums may only be viewed by others within one's own organization, people have avoided creating a toxic environment for themselves and the need for moderator intervention is extremely rare.
+Far more commonly, people use Compini to recognize each other's efforts for positive, often unsung contributions that go above and beyond.

-Compini customers report a major time savings when using the platform, especially in the following areas:
+Compini customers report a major time savings when using the platform, especially in:

-Compini is designed to be a turnkey, easy-to-use solution for employee feedback requiring little to no user training.
+Compini is designed to be a turn-key, easy-to-use solution requiring little or no user training.
 As a hosted service that provides for "neutral ground", no integration with existing systems or networks is required.
-Where helpful, however, APIs are available for incorporation within existing intranets.
+APIs are available for incorporation of certain features within existing intranets.